PhillipLy/Daisu/README.md

 - Updated database to work for the new changes
 - Implemented user comments and avatars
 - Re-implemented image size in thumbnail page
-- Added new databases containg new data of items
+- Added new databases containing new data of items
-- Modified AboutUs page and correct redirection path
+- Modified AboutUs page and corrected redirection path

 Version 1.0.14 released 11/20/2016
 - Re-implemented search menu bar and login validation